Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Solution Approach and Algorithms

-Our formulation packs the rectangles of $\mathcal{R}_m$ in a height-divisible manner to produce a packing in canonical form; for each rectangle it holds, that all rectangles to its left have a height greater or equal.
-See the example in \cref{fig:sample_canonical}, which shows canonical packing corresponding to \cref{fig:sample_placement} (if there exists a feasible packing, then there exists a feasible canonical packing - see the proof in \cite{grus2024icores}).
+The formulation packs the rectangles of $\mathcal{R}_m$ in a height-divisible manner to produce a packing in canonical form.
+This means that for each rectangle, it holds that all the rectangles packed to its left have a height greater or equal. \cref{fig:sample_canonical} shows such packing (unlike in \cref{fig:sample_placement}).
+It was proven in \cite{grus2024icores}) that if there is a feasible packing, then there exists a feasible canonical packing.

 The T-like bold lines in the figure show how the bin is recursively partitioned into sub-bins, where rectangles with smaller heights can be packed, given the height-divisible property of packing.
 Rectangles with height $h_1=H=6$ can only be packed into a single sub-bin that spans the entire figure.
 The rectangles with height $h_2 = 3$ have two available sub-bins.
-Finally, the rectangles with $h_3=1$ can be packed into six different sub-bins.
-However, since only three of these sub-bin of height 1 are filled with rectangles, the remaining three have width 0 and are not shown in \cref{fig:sample_canonical}.
+Finally, the rectangles with $h_3=1$ can be packed into six sub-bins.
+However, since only three of these sub-bin of height 1 are filled with rectangles, the other three have width 0 and are not shown in \cref{fig:sample_canonical}.